yg-ht/FIR/README.md

 - ftp anonymous access rights
 - identify IIS / Apache versions (and associated exploitDB data)
 - identify MSSQL with default creds
-- multi-thread prep for the below:
-- nmap all remaining ports

 ## Thanks and acknowledgments